Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 'password' => 'VryScrPswd', # The password.
 ```

-Bacon cannot, and hence, does not provide default values for these options.
+Bacon does not provide default values for these options.
 If your application needs a database, you will have to create it and connect Bacon to it via `Config/Database.php`.

 ## A Blog {#blog}